 This is an example response to a passenger’s question using the TSA’s #AskTSA service on Twitter regarding carrying a blanket:

-You can certainly take your own blanket with you in your carry on bags without an issue.
+You can certainly take a blanket with you in your carry on bags without an issue.

 At most large airports there will be many stores after passing through the security checkpoint and some of these will sell lightweight travel blankets which you will be able to take on board with you.